-Troubleshooting of various pigging problems can be very frustrating.
+Troubleshooting of various pigging problems can be extremely frustrating.
 This is because the problems encountered are not necessarily due to the pig as the client suggests.
 Although related, normally the real problem lies elsewhere.

 Sometimes it requires a well-founded knowledge of how pigs perform under varying pigging conditions, (including a pig’s limitations), an understanding of pipeline fittings, equipment, and physics to successfully identify the true problem.
 Other times it takes a lot of luck.